monarch-initiative/gpsea/docs/setup.rst

-`pip` will fetch GPSEA from PyPi along with all its dependencies (e.g. SciPy, Matplotlib) and install all packages into the active environment.
+`pip` will fetch GPSEA from PyPi along with all its dependencies (e.g. SciPy, Matplotlib) and install the packages into the environment.

 A specific release (e.g. ``v0.7.0``) can be installed with::